Elo Modozie

-Elo Modozie is an American college football linebacker for the Georgia Bulldogs of the Southeastern Conference (SEC).
-He previously played for the Army Black Knights.
+Elo Modozie is an American college football linebacker for the Purdue Boilermakers.
+He previously played for the Army Black Knights and Georgia Bulldogs.

 Early life

 Modozie attended Bartram Trail High School in St. Johns County, Florida, where he played wide receiver.
 He committed to play college football for the Army Black Knights.

 College career

 As a true freshman for Army in 2023, Modozie played in 11 games and had nine tackles and one sack.
 As a sophomore in 2024, he played in 14 games and recorded 34 tackles and a team-leading 6.5 sacks.
 After the season, he entered the transfer portal and transferred to the University of Georgia.